Maltob03/MaltobKit/content/docs/TSP Problem/index.md

 The function keeps track of the shortest path and its distance seen so far by initializing two variables, shortestPath and shortestDistance, to nil.
 For each permutation, if the computed distance is shorter than the current shortest distance, the function updates the shortest path and its distance.

-After all permutations have been processed, the function adds a line connecting the last city to the first city to complete the shortest path, and returns the shortest path and its distance as a tuple
+After all permutations have been processed, the function adds a line connecting the last city to the first city to complete the shortest path, and returns the shortest path and its distance as a tuple.

 ## Complexity